 How does dental glue work?

-Dental clue uses retention and resistance upon compression to work.
+Dental glue uses retention and resistance upon compression to work.
 In some types of dental cements, a formation of chemical bonds also occurs.

 The force exerted by the compressed dental glue lying just beneath the crown of the tooth is what holds and bonds it together.
 The chemical bond formed between the glue and the crown provides extra strength and it is less likely to break down as compared to glue that does not form bonds.